US podcast ad revenue 2024

 How retail and ecommerce brands are using podcasts to drive acquisition, retention, and revenue

 Podcast advertising has crossed from brand awareness into direct response.
-DTC brands in the Netherlands and Belgium now allocate 15–20% of performance marketing budgets to podcast sponsorships, driven by measurable ROI through promo codes, landing pages, and pixel tracking.
+DTC brands in the Netherlands and Belgium are increasingly allocating performance-marketing budget to podcast sponsorships, driven by measurable ROI through promo codes, landing pages, and pixel tracking.
 The channel works best for considered purchases (€50–500 range), subscription products, and B2B services with a learning curve.

 Global Podcast Ad Revenue — 2019 to 2027